Writing

 “Rematerializations of Race.”
 Lateral: Journal of the Cultural Studies Association 6.1 (May 2017).

 A book-length study about scientific discourse and experimental literary form in Asian American literature, 1965-present.
+Under contract with Duke University Press.

 Work from this book project has appeared in the Journal of Asian American Studies and Amerasia.